Safawi Rasid: 2019 season

-During the 2019 AFC Champions League group stages Safawi scored a curler goal against China based team Shandong Luneng that made him win the AFC Goal of the Decade.
+During the 2019 AFC Champions League group stages Safawi scored a curler goal against Chinese club Shandong Luneng that made him win the AFC 'Goal of the Decade'.

-2020 season: Loan to Portimonense
+Portimonense (loan)

-Safawi joined Portuguese Primeira Liga club Portimonense S.C. from Johor Darul Ta'zim on a season long loan.
-He made his debut for the U-23 side on 16 October 2020, which ended in a 3-1 loss against Sporting CP U-23.
+Safawi joined Portuguese Primeira Liga club Portimonense from Johor Darul Ta'zim on a season long loan.
+He made his debut for the U-23 side on 16 October 2020, which ended in a 3–1 loss against Sporting CP U23.
 The loan was cut short at the end of December 2020 because of lack of playing time given by the coach, making Safawi leave without any first team appearances.

 2021 season

-During the opening match of Malaysia Super League against Kedah in Piala Sumbangsih he scored his goal for the club after return from loan spell in Portugal.
-However, in the next match Safawi injured his knee, making him out for three months.
+During the opening match of the 2021 Malaysia Super League against Kedah during the Piala Sumbangsih on 5 March, he scored his goal for the club after return from loan spell in Portugal.
+However, in the next match against UiTM, Safawi injured his knee, making him out for three months.